Why Are Anabolic Steroids Illegal?

 One of the most unpleasant side effects of anabolic steroids that we observe among women is virilization, or masculinization.

-Although this is not inherently dangerous, it can have a profound negative effect on a woman’s mental well-being; with decreased confidence and self-esteem.
+Although this is not inherently dangerous, it can have a profound negative effect on a woman’s mental well-being, resulting in decreased confidence and self-esteem.

-Some virilization side effects also may persist long-term (6), including modifications to the larynx, causing a deepened voice or clitoromegaly (clitoral enlargement).
+Some virilization side effects may also persist long-term (6), including modifications to the larynx that cause a deepened voice or clitoromegaly (clitoral enlargement).

 Should Steroids Be Illegal?